m4rc77/mqtt-device-frontend-service/README.md

 # mqtt-device-frontend-service

-Simple web-application that shows configured web pages, if messages do arrive on given MQTT topics.
+Simple web-application that shows configured web pages in a `<iframe>`, if messages do arrive on a given MQTT topic.

+Hint: Be aware that pages may send http header `X-Frame-Options` if so they can not be included in a `iframe`!

 ## Build Setup